-Today we have a guest post from Jonathan Biran of Catz Audio about one of my favorite topics – putting together a home recording studio without spending a fortune.
-I have given some advice on that once or twice :-P. See our ebook/video “How To Build A Home Recording Studio.”
+Today we have a guest post from Jonathan Biran of Catz Audio about one of my favorite topics - putting together a home studio without spending a fortune.
+I have given some advice on that once or twice :-P. See our mini-course "How To Create A Home Recording Studio."

 Jonathan approached me with an infographic on the subject a few days ago and I loved it.
 He offered to share it (see the bottom of the page), and a post to go with it, here.
 So here it is.
 One note before you read on - Jonathan wrote with recording musicians in mind.
 If you primarily record voice overs (podcasts, video narrations, audio books, or work in the VO industry), certain things may not apply.